 Templar Survival in Portugal

-Besides the other ways the Templars survived, the Charter of Transmission and the escape to Scotland, there is certainty of the survival of the Templars in Portugal.
-This is the Portugeuse Order of Christ – which is a state order.
-When the templars were suppressed, the King of Portugal, King Dinis, received an exemption from the Pope and all lands etc were kept safe for the order.
+Besides other ways of Templar survival, we are certain of their continuation in Portugal.
+That was through the Portugeuse Order of Christ, which is both a state and Vatican order today.
+When the Templars were suppressed, the King of Portugal, King Dinis, received an exemption from the Pope and all lands, castles, and knights were kept safe for the order.
 The name reverted to the original name of the order, the Order of Christ and the gift was in the hands of the king.
 The Pope only allowed this however, if he also was able to confer the Order of Christ.
-Thus there are two branches today of the templars related to Portugal, “The Order of Christ” which is a Portuguese order and the highest order of the Vatican state, also called “The Order of Christ.”
-Only these two branches of the same order can claim to have any decent from the Templars.
+Thus there are two branches today of the Templars related to Portugal: “The Order of Christ,” which is a Portuguese order, and the highest order of the Vatican state (also called “The Order of Christ”).
+Only these two branches of the same order can claim to have any certain decent from the Templars.

-It will be up to the future king of Portugal, Prince Alfonso, if he re-establishes the Knights Templar under his authority.
+Perhaps the future king of Portugal, Prince Afonso de Santa Maria, will choose to re-establishe the Knights Templar under his authority one day?

-With thanks to Luis de Matos of Portugal for putting together the following Portuguese chronology and for giving us permission to publish it.
-If you end up near Portugal, a guided tour of the Templar castle of Tomar with Luis de Matos is a must, for more details: Click.
+With sincere thanks to Templar Expert Sylvia Anginotti for putting together the following Portuguese chronology.
+If you end up near Portugal, a guided tour of the many Templar sites with Templar Knights of Tomar Tours is a must.

 I – From the Templars to the Order of Christ